Motivating Effort with Information about Future Rewards: Introduction

-This paper is closely related to \citet{Au15} and \citet{GS18}, with the same purpose to understand the conditions such that the optimal disclosure plan in a dynamic disclosure framework is static.
-However, the setting they consider involves the dynamic persuasion of a privately informed receiver, where the sender has the opportunity to reveal information sequentially in order to screen the type of the receiver.
-Also related are \citet{Ely17}, \citet{RSV17} and \citet{Ball19}; however, in their settings, the principal privately observes a state of the world that evolves according to some exogenous stochastic process, and the structure of optimal information policy depends on this process.
-Instead, the model in this paper characterizes the timing and form of information disclosure in a situation where the state is fixed.
+This paper connects to \citet{Au15} and \citet{GS18}, as it identifies conditions under which the optimal disclosure plan in a dynamic framework is static.
+However, their setting involves dynamic persuasion of a privately informed receiver, where the sender reveals information sequentially to screen the receiver's type.
+Also related are \citet{Ely17}, \citet{RSV17} and \citet{Ball19}; in their settings, the principal privately observes a state that evolves according to some exogenous stochastic process, and the structure of the optimal information policy depends on this process.
+By contrast, the model in this paper characterizes the timing and form of information disclosure when the state is fixed.
 Moreover, in both \citet{Ely17} and \citet{RSV17} the agent acts myopically, whereas this paper studies the dynamic relationship between two long-lived players.
-In a different setup, \citet{SmolinFC} analyzes the optimal performance evaluation for an agent of uncertain productivity and its relationship to the agent's career concerns, as well as the associated wage profile.